Valencia2019/python-web-suite/README.md

 ## Running Testsuite from command line / terminal
 Type in `behave` and hit enter.

+## Device tagging at Feature level
+Currently the only device supported by this feature are androids.
+The tag that can be used for it is `android.device`.
+If you use this suite with a cloud (like SauceLabs), you can use their provided capabilities to change devices and browsers.
+This feature is currently untested.

 ## Browser tagging at Scenario level
 Since this testsuite is so small, I implemented browser tagging at the scenario level.
 Available right now with this feature are `@chrome.browser` and `@safari.browser`.
 If a scenario is not tagged, the default will be Chrome.